dshealthkdd/dshealth-2021/README.md

 The program committee will select the papers based on originality, presentation, and technical quality for spotlight and/or poster presentation.

+Selected papers will be invited to publish in a special issue of Artificial Intelligence in Medicine (https://www.sciencedirect.com/journal/artificial-intelligence-in-medicine) journal

 ---------------------------------
 Organizers: